Mathematics dept. welcomes incoming freshmen

 Returning to campus has brought with it a new excitement that has not been felt in so long, due to the COVID-19 pandemic.
 To two specific groups of students, coming to campus is even more special.
 The incoming class for freshmen and sophomores are slated to be on campus for classes this fall and it will be their first time.
 The mathematics department has played a role in helping to stir the excitement of returning to campus but also in being an example to our students.

-As part of Orientation Part 2, Senior Lecturer Richard Pineau was invited to be a part of Pete Thomas’s keynote address to the incoming freshmen.
-The keynote was delivered in the evening of August 30th amid a relatively cool breeze, the backdrop of Wayne State’s Tom Adams Field, and with all the excitement of a Pep Rally, complete with the WSU Football Team leading everyone in the school fight song and cheerleaders showing school pride.
+As part of Orientation Part 2, Senior Lecturer, Richard Pineau, was invited to be a part of Pete Thomas’s keynote address to the incoming freshmen.
+The keynote was delivered on the evening of Aug.
+30 amid a relatively cool breeze, the backdrop of Wayne State’s Tom Adams Field; and with all the excitement of a Pep Rally, complete with the WSU Football Team leading everyone in the school fight song and cheerleaders showing school pride.

 Students should know that we are the APP for that when it comes to everything mathematics-related.
 If you are interested in any of our programs or want to talk to someone about majoring or minoring in mathematics or statistics, please email email@example.com or visit math.wayne.edu for more information.